Marcus Lehmann: Literary career

 With the establishment of the Israelit, Lehmann attained a high position as one of the leaders of the movement for the maintenance of Orthodox Judaism in Germany.
 In 1860 Ludwig Philippson's Allgemeine Zeitung des Judenthums was practically the only Jewish periodical exerting a profound influence in extending the ideas of the Reform party.
 In May of that year the Israelit made its appearance, and from the outset it acquired a great reputation and wide circulation.
 In the course of time it absorbed the Jeschurun (the periodical edited by Rabbi Samson Raphael Hirsch) and assumed the title of Israelit und Jeschurun, which paper, after the death of Lehmann, was continued under the editorial care of his son Oskar Lehmann, who for a number of years had been a member of its staff.

 Lehmann was known as a prolific writer of short stories, most of them being first published in his paper.
 They afterward appeared collectively as Vergangenheit und Gegenwart, 6 vols., Frankfort-on-the-Main, 1872–88.
-Lehmann wrote also many novels, including: Rabbi Josselmann of Rosheim, 2 vols., ib.
+Lehmann wrote also many historical novels, including: Rabbi Josselmann of Rosheim, 2 vols., ib.
 1879–80, The Royal Resident (a biography of his ancestor Rabbi Issachar Berend Lehmann), and Akiba (biography of Rabbi Akiva based on Talmudic and classical sources).
 Of his other writings may be mentioned: “Bustenai”; "Die Orgel in der Synagoge", Mayence, 1862; "Die Abschaffung des Kol Nidre, und Herr Dr. Aub in Mainz," Mayence, 1863; and "Der Talmud Jeruschalmi.
 Traktat Berakot.
 Text mit dem zum Ersten Male nach einer in Palästina Aufgefundenen Handschrift Herausgegebenem Commentare des R. I. Syrelei," ib.
 1874 (along with his own commentary, Me-ir Nesiv).
-Osher Lehmann his great-grandson was very essential in furthering their publishing in America in the 1900s.
+His great-grandson Osher Lehmann was very essential in furthering their publishing in America in the 1900s.